East Punjab: Partition of India

-With the partition of the Presidencies and provinces of British India, the Punjab province was to be divided in two as per the Indian Independence Act 1947, passed by the parliament of the United Kingdom.
-The province as constituted under the Government of India Act 1935 was to cease to exist, and two new provinces were to be constituted, to be known respectively as West Punjab & East Punjab.
-The princely states of the Punjab region (which had not been British possessions, so could not be partitioned by the British) all (except Bahawalpur, which acceded to the Dominion of Pakistan) acceded to the new Dominion of India and were combined into the Patiala and East Punjab States Union (PEPSU).
+With the partition of India, the Punjab province was to be divided in two as per the Indian Independence Act 1947, passed by the parliament of the United Kingdom.
+The province was to cease to exist, and two new provinces were to be constituted, to be known respectively as West Punjab & East Punjab.
+All the princely states of the Punjab States Agency, except Bahawalpur, which acceded to the Dominion of Pakistan, acceded to the new Union of India and were combined into the Patiala and East Punjab States Union (PEPSU).
 The northeast Hill States of the Punjab Province banded together and were declared a union territory in 1950 as Himachal Pradesh.

 Renaming of the state

 The Constitution of India, which came into effect in 1950, renamed the province of "East Punjab" as the state of "Punjab".

 Reorganisation of Indian States

 In 1956, the PEPSU was merged into an expanded Punjab state.